Pedro Valiente

 Cuba 15 was another standout success.
 The LA Times described it as "as delightful as anything I’ve seen upon a television screen," while Amy Taubin of The Village Voice praised its protagonist: "We learn more from her in 15 minutes than from a half-dozen feature documentaries."
 Valiente produced Cuba 15 by Elizabeth Schub, which won both the Jury and Audience Awards for Best Short Film at Berlinale (Panorama) and screened at more than 40 festivals.
 He also collaborated on projects produced by Steven Soderbergh and Spike Lee, and worked with NBC’s Saturday Night Live, Time Warner, Vivendi Universal, and The Rockefeller Foundation.
 He co-produced Forgetful, featuring Ana Torrent and Gal Soler, which won 16 awards.

-In performing arts, Valiente collaborated for three years on video design for The Days Before DDDIII by Robert Wilson, with text by Umberto Eco and music by Ryuichi Sakamoto, featuring Fiona Shaw and Isabella Rossellini at Lincoln Center.
+In performing arts, Valiente collaborated for three years on video design for The Days Before DDDIII by Robert Wilson, with text by Umberto Eco and music by Ryuichi Sakamoto, featuring Isabella Rossellini at Lincoln Center.
 He also authored a PhD dissertation that became a book series on Wilson’s creative process.
 He trained with The Wooster Group, Trisha Brown Dance Company, and Atsushi Takenouchi, and presented Kazuo Ohno’s Butoh at Mexico’s National Center for the Arts.
 In Madrid, he coordinated a theater-dance company inspired by Joan Brossa, and directed a theater company that pioneered the use of multimedia on stage in Madrid’s university, premiering works by Bernard-Marie Koltès, Sergi Belbel, and Julio Cortázar.

 WORK